Last update: 11.16.2018

 To recap our TorGuard review so far: enemies of the state, beware!
 Your shenanigans may not be protected.
-Otherwise, you should be just fine – this is one of the best VPN services on the market and comes with impressive speeds.
+Otherwise, you should be just fine–this is one of the best VPN services on the market and comes with relatively good speeds.

-When you’re choosing a VPN, apart from the security and privacy factors, you are most likely interested in the download and upload speeds you can expect.
-Although there isn’t necessarily a direct correlation between the number of servers and speeds, with 3000+ servers in 50+ countries TorGuard offers some of the most impressive speeds today.
-For our TorGuard review, we ran some speed tests through locations spread out over the world.
-Here’s the deal:
+When you’re choosing a VPN, apart from the security and privacy factors, you’re most likely interested in the download and upload speeds you can expect.
+Although there isn’t necessarily a direct correlation between the number of servers and speeds, with 3000+ servers in 50+ countries TorGuard offers good speeds.
+This, of course, depends on several factors.
+So, you may experience better or worse speeds too.

-To put these results in context, we tested a few other VPN services at the exact same time.
-TorGuard’s speed came in the same group as the very fastest VPNs.
+To put all these results in context, we tested a few other VPN services at the exact same time.
+TorGuard’s speed seems to belong to the group of faster VPNs.
 If the raw numbers don’t look impressive, it has more to do with the time of day when the tests were conducted and other external factors.
 Generally, however, the speeds are consistent with our general observations.